Lostmyname/.github/.github/pull_request_template.md

 Briefly describe the problem and the outcome

 ## What changed
-- Bullet points to sumamrise the changes made to the code
+- Bullet points to summarise the changes made to the code

 ## How to test
 - Simple steps to recreate and validate the work